bliszewski/sfmt/README.md

 ```

 ## Usage
-As an Apache Ant build script, this tool is intended to be invoked form a command line with the basic form of
+As an Apache Ant build script, this tool is intended to be invoked from a command line with the basic form of
 ```
 ant <target> [-D<property>=<value> ...]
 ```